 This article aims to show the link of the concept of diversity with terminology.
 This fundamental relationship may seem paradoxical since one of the main goals of terminology is that of unification and standardisation of terms.
 However, it should be borne in mind that terminology has to take reality into account.
 This reality appears to be diverse in its nature.
 Terminology was born from diversity and owes much of its expansion to the diversity of its approaches, applications, functions, and training; this diversity is the natural outcome of facing up to a concrete and existing reality.
 Thus it can be seen that contrary to what might be common belief, the goal of absolute uniformity of scientific terms is not desirable as it reflects an artificial and Utopian process.
 In fact, idealising terms does not bear much resemblance to reality.
 Nor does it to terminology.

 2016.
 Studying the Dynamics of Understanding and Legal Neologisms within a Linguistically Diverse Judicial Space: The Case of Motherhood in Belgium.
 Procedia - Social and Behavioral Sciences 231 ► pp. 46 ff.

 Khan, Shair Ali

-This list is based on CrossRef data as of 24 april 2021.
+This list is based on CrossRef data as of 14 may 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.